 Over the years a number of Panopto customers have surveyed their students directly to find out exactly how and why they use recorded lecture material.
+Here are some of the findings:

 They also gave qualitative feedback on their use of recorded lectures (powered by Panopto, but known as ReCap at the institution), which included the following comments: